JereKuusela/valheim-xbox_compatible_mods/README.md

 - [Cron_Job](https://valheim.thunderstore.io/package/JereKuusela/Cron_Job/): Adds support for running console commands on a schedule.
 For example for a weekly world refresh.
 - [Expand World](https://valheim.thunderstore.io/package/JereKuusela/Expand_World/): Allows editing some parts of the world generation (dungeons, events, locations and vegetations).
 Requires manual configuration.
 See the documentation for more info.
 - [Rcon_Commands](https://valheim.thunderstore.io/package/JereKuusela/Rcon_Commands/): Adds support for running console commands remotely with RCON.
-- [Server_Devcommands](https://valheim.thunderstore.io/package/JereKuusela/Server_devcommands/): Adds new console commands and extends features when also installed on the client.
+- [Server Devcommands](https://valheim.thunderstore.io/package/JereKuusela/Server_devcommands/): Adds new console commands and extends features when also installed on the client.
-- [Uograde World](https://valheim.thunderstore.io/package/JereKuusela/Upgrade_World/): Adds console commands for large scale administration tasks like resetting dungeons or other areas.
+- [Upgrade World](https://valheim.thunderstore.io/package/JereKuusela/Upgrade_World/): Adds console commands for large scale administration tasks like resetting dungeons or other areas.

 ## Client side mods
 These mods can be used by PC clients but are not required to be used by everyone.